Ganja La Pass Trek

 Day 02:Kathmandu: Sightseeing and preparation for the trek.

-After breakfast, proceed for sightseeing around the famous UNESCO world heritage sites of Kathmandu.
+After having breakfast, we will proceed for sightseeing around the famous UNESCO world heritage sites of Kathmandu.
 We visit Pashupatinath Temple – the sacred Hindu temple located on the bank of holy river Bagmati, Boudha Stupa – the biggest stupa architecture in Nepal and Swayambhunath Stupa – the 2,000 years old legendary Stupa perched on the hillock.

-The sightseeing tour also covers the visit to Durbar Square, Patan Durbar Square, the Krishna Temple, the Kumbheswore Temple, the Golden Temple and many more.
+We will visit to Durbar Square, Patan Durbar Square, the Krishna Temple, the Kumbheswore Temple, the Golden Temple and many more.
 The sightseeing tour ends Kathmandu Durbar Square that is home to living goddess Kumari, Nautale Durbar, the Kaal Bhairav, the Swer Bhairav, the Freak Street and more.

 Day 03: Drive from Kathmandu to Syabrubesi (1,550m/5,100ft): 145 km/ 7 Hrs.